CubesCocktail/MobDrink/README.md

 ### Download

-You can download the latest build of MobDrink from the [Jenkins page](http://49.12.216.90:8080/job/MobDrink/).
+You can download the latest build of MobDrink from the release page.

 You can also compile the plugin by yourself using Maven.